 Surfdale Beach: Just around a small peninsula from Blackpool beach, Surfdale beach is also south-facing and tidal.
 It’s a popular dog-walking beach that also attracts kitesurfers.

 Enclosure Bay: A well-sheltered tidal beach, it has the warmest waters of the Waiheke beaches.
 It’s great for swimming at high tide or exploring rock pools at low tide.
 Fishing off the rocks, kayaking, and snorkelling are popular here.
-Note that the beach is mostly broken shell, rather than sand.
+Note that the beach is mostly broken shells, rather than sand.

 Cactus Bay: A favourite romantic spot for a picnic, the beach is accessible only via the water.